 Photo Editing Apps: Use apps like Photos, Markup or Snapseed to edit your photos and add interest with filters and effects.

-Crafts and Designs:
+rafts and Designs:

 Design Apps: Use Canva or Adobe Express or Keynote to design posters, flyers, or other materials which you can share physically or digitally.